'I Hate My Child': Is The Feeling Normal And What To Do About It?

 Change cannot happen until you are honest with yourself

-The first step in banishing such feelings is by acknowledging them and not feeling ashamed.
+The first step in banishing such feelings is acknowledging them and not feeling ashamed.
 This can help you stop thinking you are a bad parent and start working towards resolving these feelings.
-Change cannot happen until you are honest with yourself and accept that either you or your child won’t always like each other.
+For instance, you can acknowledge that you feel frustrated when your child does not listen to you and then decide not to blame yourself and work on improving the situation.
+Change cannot happen until you are honest with yourself and accept that you or your child won’t always like each other.

 2. Share your feelings with a trusted person